peter-matrai/Sim_Matrai/README.md

 5. Creating a HTML file to display the results
     * Open the **Sim_Cont_Results.Rmd**, knitting this file will create a html file showing the results, based on your settings.
     * You can set the name of the html in line 11 by replacing **Sim_PI** with any other name in the code: `paste0("Sim_PI", ".html")))`.
+    * All the other necessary settings are in the chunk named 'base_settings', between lines 51-155 .
+    * You do not need to modify the basedir setting, it will be automatically the folder where your PI_Sim_Matrai.Rproj R project file is located.